twknab/stackline/README.md

 # Stackline

-- // TODO
+- // TODO: Describe project and any other relevant information
+- Technologies Used
+  - React
+  - TypeScript
+  - Vite
+  - Tailwind CSS
+  - React Testing Library
+  - Vercel
-- How to run:
+- How to run
   - clone repo
-  - npm install
+  - `npm install`
-  - npm run dev
+  - `npm run dev`